Technology

 Mentioned in this article

-The Labor Department reported the Consumer Price Index increased 0.2% for January, bringing the annual inflation rate down to 2.4%.
-Core CPI, which excludes volatile food and energy components, rose 0.3% for the month and 2.5% year-over-year.
+The latest Consumer Price Index (CPI) report from the Labor Department indicated a 0.2% monthly increase for January, bringing the annual inflation rate down to 2.4%.
+The core CPI, which excludes the volatile food and energy categories, rose 0.3% for the month and 2.5% year-over-year.
+These figures, which were softer than many economist forecasts, offered a temporary reprieve for the technology sector.

 Related Articles